Soft Beds, Hard Battles: Production

 John and Roy Boulting had been pursuing separate careers for several years before reuniting to make this film.
 John left his position as managing director of British Lion which he held for six years to produce "because I am anxious to make films again."

 The project began as a script called The Saga of the Six Black Virgins by Maurice Foster.
 The brothers disliked it but were interested in the idea of viewing the war through the point of view of a brothel, albeit with new characters and a new story.
 Roy Boulting wrote the script with Leo Marks in 1971 and 1972.
 They decided to offer the film to Peter Sellers, who accepted in July 1972.
 Maurice Foster left the project and the Boultings bought out his interest.

 John Boulting called the film "a flippant look at war and the absurdities of war...
 All naked men are alike really and the film stresses the idea that wars are not won or lost by top level Whitehall, Pentagon, or Wilhemstrasse strategy but by fortuitous intangibles and by the foibles of human beings."

 The Boultings revived their old company, Charter Film Productions, and obtained investment from Lord Goodman and Max Rayne.
-Part of the budget became from the Rank Organisation (by the end of the 1974 financial year Rank financed Carry on Dick, Carry on Girls, The Belstone Fox and Don't Just Lie There, Say Something, and partly financed Soft Beds and Hard Battles and Caravan to Vaccares.)
+Part of the budget came from the Rank Organisation (by the end of the 1974 financial year Rank financed Carry on Dick, Carry on Girls, The Belstone Fox and Don't Just Lie There, Say Something, and partly financed Soft Beds and Hard Battles and Caravan to Vaccares.)

 In August 1972 the Boultings were told Sellers had changed his mind.
-Filming was postponed, althogh the Boultings had spent £35,000 of his own money.
+Filming was postponed, although the Boultings had spent £35,000 of their own money.
 Sellers eventually changed his mind again.

 The brothers were directors of British Lion, which was sold to Barclay Securities.
 Barclay proposed to sell 45 of the 60 acres of Shepperton studio for housing development.
 The union protested and said if any of the previous directors of Shepperton, such as the Boultings, tried to make films anywhere they would be blackbanned.
 Production on the film began in March 1973 but was halted due to uncertainty about the banning.

 John Boulting blamed "a little cabal of Communists who are ideologically motivated.
 They are dedicated in my view not to the improvement of our industry but to the destruction of the whole fabric of society."
 The union said the Boultings were "hysterical."

 The union withdrew the blackban provided the Boultings give "prior consideration" to Shepperton for the making of any other films.
 The brothers agreed.
 Filming, which was to have begun on 3 April, started on 16 April.
 It was a 62 day shoot with Sellers required for 51; filming mostly took place at Sheperton Studios with one week of filming in France.